Domestic Assault and Domestic Violence

-A West Chester domestic violence lawyer from Ciccarelli Law Offices will stand by you during this time and be your advocate.
-You need more than one lawyer or just one hope when facing an accusation and/or arrest of domestic assault, “beating a spouse”, same-sex couple violence, and/or endangering the welfare of a child in Chester County or the greater Philadelphia area.
+A Lancaster PA domestic violence lawyer from Ciccarelli Law Offices will stand by you during this time and be your advocate.
+You need more than one lawyer or just one hope when facing an accusation and/or arrest of domestic assault, “beating a spouse”, same-sex couple violence, and/or endangering the welfare of a child in Lancaster County or the greater Philadelphia area.

 We represent people facing domestic violence charges throughout Lancaster County PA including but not limited to Quarryville, Manheim, Lititz, Millersville, Ephrata, Denver, Willow Street, Mount Joy, Paradise and Gap.